michie1/bc/README.md

 1. Go to [Google Developer Console](https://console.developers.google.com) and create a new project.

-2. Under "API and services", search for the "Google Sheets API" and activate.
+2. Under "API and services", search for the "Google Sheets API" and enable.

 3. Go to "Credentials" and select "Create credentials" -> "Service account key".